Angels. A Seer. A secret struggle.

 LIMITED TIME ONLY

-Want the rest of the series for free?
+Want the prequel for free?

 Join my review team, Barbara's Angels.